argoste/lateriz/README.md

 lateriz
 =======

-I began the the lateriz initiative because I want a better portable device for my everyday use.
+I began the lateriz initiative because I want a better portable device for my everyday use.
 I hope it can be useful for others as well.
-You can find more information at [my home page](http://www.argo3.altervista.org)
+You can find more information at [lateriz home page](http://www.lateriz.altervista.org)

-argoste
+Argoste

 Credits
 -------

-Main contributor is Stefano «argoste» Carlesso   <stefanocarlesso@gmx.com>
+Main contributor is Stefano «Argoste» Carlesso   <stefanocarlesso@gmx.com>

-CollapsibleLists.js by Stephen Morley - <http://code.stephenmorley.org>